-He was considered 20th November 1970, a special day when Barry Richards, the former South African batsman has scored 356 runs and consumed just 372 minutes at the crease WACA ground in Perth, and the Aussies began to pour in; around 3,000 zealots gathered inside the stadium and they were storming in to witness Ian Chappell’s South Australia taking on their state team.
+He was considered November 20, 1970, a special day when Barry Richards, the former South African batsman, scored 356 runs and consumed just 372 minutes at the crease WACA ground in Perth, and the Aussies began to pour in; around 3,000 zealots gathered inside the stadium and they were storming in to witness Ian Chappell’s South Australia taking on their state team.

-Ian Chappell was there with an invincible side, having Barry Richards, the celebrated Springbok who had been promised a dollar a run by the Coca Cola, and all eyes explored this man where was he?
-Who is this bloke?”- ‘A South African!’, This man can turn the tables.
+Ian Chappell was there with an invincible side, having Barry Richards, the celebrated Springbok who had been promised a dollar a run by Coca Cola, and all eyes explored this man Where was he?
+Who is this bloke?”
+‘A South African!’, This man can turn the tables.
 He is a cricketing genius’.
 ‘An over-rated cricketer’, were the phrases which one could hear between that piercing stare and a threatening roar from the crowd.

-The home team skipper, Tony Lock had with him a veteran seamer, Graham McKenzie and another promising fast bowler, Dennis Lillee Ian Brayshaw, a hard-working bowler who could move the ball in with the wind was also present in his armory and not to miss Tony Mann, the skillful leg spinner.
+The home team skipper, Tony Lock, had with him a veteran seamer, Graham McKenzie and another promising fast bowler, Dennis Lillee Ian Brayshaw, a hard-working bowler who could move the ball in with the wind was also present in his armory and not to miss Tony Mann, the skilled leg spinner.

-Barry Richards was being put against a formidable attack and this was indeed a testing time for a foreigner who had come to Australia to what his most jaded appetite by playing quality cricket.
-With his national team facing an exile, he was there to play the game, in a manner it should be played, with great conviction and courage, with motivation and determination.
-Not rattled by the sound of leather on flesh and bones.
+Barry Richards was being put against a formidable attack, and this was indeed a testing time for a foreigner who had come to Australia to what his most jaded appetite by playing quality cricket.
+With his national team facing an exile, he was there to play the game, in the manner it should be played, with great conviction and courage, with motivation and determination.
+I was not rattled by the sound of leather on flesh and bones.
 Barry Richards winked his eyes, before preparing him-self for another ball.

-Barry Richards was born at Durban in 1945 he sprawled into his teens in a typical South African configuration.
+Barry Richards was born in Durban in 1945.
+He sprawled into his teens in a typical South African configuration.
 He was sitting at his living room window, circumspect, strained, and focused.
-His eyes scorched with freezing concentration, his hair curled and trimmed in an infallible fringe.
+His eyes scorched with freezing concentration, and his hair curled and trimmed in an infallible fringe.
 He waited, assiduously and solemnly, staring into his unpredictable future.
-The pitch was hard, white, and shining the sunlight reflected off it.
-Ian Chappell defeated Tony Lock on the spin of coin and to surprise his men, he elected to bat.
+The pitch was hard, white, and shining, and the sunlight reflected off it.
+Ian Chappell defeated Tony Lock on the spin of a coin, and to surprise his men, he elected to bat.

 It was Barry Richard’s first Sheffield season.
-He was cricket with an astounding reputation, a man who had scored 508 runs in his first Test series against Bill Lawry’s wearing Aussies during the winter of 1969-70.
-Since then his aspirations faded in oblivion, his ambitions shattered and his international career short-lived.
-He was a frustrated man, for whom Shield cricket offered the remuneration of pitting him against the reputed bowlers, those he b desired to meet in the challenging arena.
+He was cricket with an astounding reputation, a man who had scored 508 runs in his first Test series against Bill Lawry’s wearing Aussies during the winter of 1969–70.
+Since then, his aspirations have faded into oblivion, his ambitions have been shattered, and his international career has been short-lived.
+He was a frustrated man, for whom Shield Cricket offered the remuneration of pitting him against the reputed bowlers he desired to meet in the challenging arena.

 The second ball curved into him and Barry was beaten down the leg-side.
 The third one was a short, rising delivery which was negotiated confidently and it dropped near the short-leg fielder.
 Barry played with a loose bottom hand and made himself sure of not popping it in the air.
 The fourth delivery pitched on the off-and middle stump and quickened off the wicket, he came behind the line, his head was steady shoulders balanced and a forward defensive stroke was completed with ease.
 The fifth ball deviated off the seam, Richards was late in leaving it, and it flew over his stumps a narrow miss.